swiftlang/swift-evolution/proposals/0230-flatten-optional-try.md

 ### 1. The current syntax/API must be shown to actively cause problems for users.

-The current implementation allows a developer to detect the return value of `.some(nil)`, which indicates that the optional sub-expression returned `nil` and no error was thrown.
+Nested optionals are a complex concept.
+They have value in the language, but their use should be intentional.
+Currently, it's far too easy for beginners to create a nested optional without understanding why, due to the current interaction of `try?` and optional chaining or `as?` casting.

-However, actually writing code to do this produces code that is _more_ difficult to understand than just using `try`.
+Code that uses `try?` to actually detect errors is _more_ difficult to understand than just using `try`.
 Compare:

 ```swift